Drathonix/LoadMyChunks/Test_Procedures.md

 3. /loadmychunks unforceload - Unforces a chunk if it has been forced via command.
 Loaders will still work.
 4. /loadmychunks unforceload true - Permanently prevents a chunk from being forceloaded by loaders.

+### Test entity ticking
+1. Apply a lifeforce broadcaster to an existing chunk loader.
+2. Place a random tickable block (some crop)
+3. Teleport over 1000 blocks away.
+(Record current position before doing this)
+4. Set random tick speed to 1000.
+Wait ~5 seconds.
+5. Set RTS back to 3.
+6. Return to chunk loader.
+If crop has grown, this feature is working.

 ### CCT Tests
 Tests are executed on a turtle using this script:
 ```lua